demarcoaguajardo/COMP-5710/W05 - Configuration Validation with CUE/workshop5.md

 - For this part of the workshop you will use the `check.cue` file and report:
   - the violations reported by CUE for `w5.yaml`
   - fix the values within `w5.yaml` to get rid of the errors detected by CUE
-- Submit your modified YAML file and a screenshot showcasing the output generates from the CUE tool on CANVAS @ `Workshop 5`
-- Due: Mar 30, 2025

-#### Rubric

-- YAML file : 50%
-- Screenshot: 40%
-- Analysis: 10%

 ### References
 - https://cuelang.org/docs/integrations/yaml/